Table of contents

 - Trial and error: Finding the right balance of features to include in each tier takes some time.
-You need to test a few structures to figure out which features incentivize customers to upgrade.
+You need to test a few structures to figure out which features incentivise customers to upgrade.

 - Frustrated customers: For some customers, knowing that they are paying but still don’t have access to all the available features can lead to unhappiness.

-Another option for a feature-based model is to allow customers to create a customizable feature bundle.
+Another option for a feature-based model is to allow customers to create a customisable feature bundle.
 Companies like Intercom have taken this approach to let their customers choose which features they want and only pay for what they need.